picklejuicedev/kedro_docs_prototype/docs/index.md

 # Welcome to Spaceflights Docs

 !!! note
     This is a documentation prototype for the `spaceflight tutorial`.
-It is pretending to be *proper* documentation so that it can serve as a best/good practice exmple.
+It is pretending to be *proper* documentation so that it can serve as an exmple.
-    Notes were used throughout to highlight specific features.
+    Notes are used throughout to highlight specific features.